 The Company adopted SFAS No. 123R, "Share-Based Payment (Revised 2004)", effective July 1, 2005, which requires that the costs resulting from all share-based payment transactions be recognized in the financial statements at their fair values.
 The Company adopted SFAS No. 123R using the modified prospective application method under which the provisions of SFAS No. 123R apply to new awards and to awards modified, repurchased, or cancelled after the adoption date.
-Additionally, compensation cost for the portion of the awards for which the requisite service has not been rendered that are outstanding as of the adoption date is recognized in the consolidated statement of operations in research and development and selling, general and administrative expenses over the remaining service period after the adoption date based on the award's original estimate of fair value (in the case of options, based on the Company's original estimate of fair value, and in the case of restricted stock and restricted stock units (RSUs), based on the closing price of the Company's common stock on the date of issuance).
+Additionally, compensation cost for the portion of the awards for which the requisite service has not been rendered that are outstanding as of the adoption date is recognized in the consolidated statement of operations in research and development and selling, general and administrative expenses over the remaining service period after the adoption date based on the award's original estimate of fair value, and in the case of restricted stock and restricted stock units (RSUs), based on the closing price of the Company's original estimate of fair value, and in the case of restricted stock and restricted stock units (RSUs), based on the closing price of the Company's common stock on the date of issuance).
 Compensation costs for option and share awards to employees associated with the manufacturing process are largely embodied in product standard costs and production variances and consequently flow through to cost of products sold and contract manufacturing as inventory is sold.
 Results for prior periods have not been restated.
 In connection with the adoption of SFAS No. 123R, the deferred stock compensation at June 30, 2005 of \$5.7 million relating to previous grants of restricted stock was offset against additional paid-in capital (APIC).